weareunderdesign/weareunder.design/underground.md

 eden started his journey as a designer engineer, connecting the worlds of creativity and technology.
 inbal began as a brand designer, creating remarkable brand identities and studying the edges of design and art.
 over the years, they moved between design studios, startups, and companies, launching ventures and gathering experience along the way.
-in 2017, they founded under. their vision crystallized - to create tools that empower the creativity of humans. they call it meta-creativity, helping humans (especially designers) create amazing things.
+in 2017, they founded under. their vision crystallized - to empower the creativity of humans, especially designers. they call it meta-creativity, helping humans create amazing things.
-we're know for our "brandsprint" - a mind-blowing process that helps companies stand out in a world drowning in mediocre brands. it's about clarity → precision → impact. it's amazing to see how a simple idea can change the way a group of people work.
+we're known for our "brandsprint" - a mind-blowing process that helps companies stand out in a world drowning in mediocre brands. it's about clarity → precision → impact. it's amazing to see how a simple idea can change the way a group of people work.

 ### being

 at under, we believe humanity is evolving into an interdisciplinary species. we integrate design practices across sound, motion, visuals, interaction, and beyond. by breaking barriers, we craft holistic solutions that engage all senses and resonate across mediums.
-we see a future where technology connects us more deeply to creation rather than separating us from it. as technology "disappears", we can reconnect creators with their work, removing barriers between idea and execution.
+we see a future where creativity connects us more deeply to our work rather than separating us from it. as technology "disappears", we can reconnect creators with their work, removing barriers between idea and execution.
-this isn't new for us. since day one, we've crafted tools and optimized our creative process. our journey focuses on developing methodologies that eliminate barriers to creation.
+this isn't new for us. since day one, we've optimized our creative process. our journey focuses on developing methodologies that eliminate barriers to creation.
-building tools for ourselves first is core to our philosophy. we solve our own problems first, ensuring our products are practical solutions born from real experience.
+solving our own problems first is core to our philosophy. we ensure our products and services are practical solutions born from real experience.
-building for ourselves allows us to:
+this approach allows us to:

 * understand problems deeply
 * create intuitive solutions
 * iterate quickly
 * maintain clear vision

-our self-focused approach ensures solid, tested products before expanding to wider markets, building strong foundations for growth.
+our self-focused approach ensures solid, tested offerings before expanding to wider markets, building strong foundations for growth.
-in rnbw, we eliminate the boundary between design and code, recognizing them as one creative act.
-modern tools can merge creator and medium - like a pianist becoming one with their instrument, we enable this unity in digital creation.
-our project handy exemplifies this, connecting hands directly to design tools. just as sculptors feel their material, we want creators to have that same tactile connection in the digital realm.
-with handy, physical and virtual creation become indistinguishable - you'll touch, feel and craft digital work as naturally as physical materials.
 this journey led us to our guiding philosophy, the "holy trinity":

 #### simple & complex

-we embrace both simplicity and complexity. our tools welcome beginners with intuitive basics - like picking up a guitar for the first time - while offering depths for masters to explore. simple to start, rich with potential, they grow alongside you.
+we embrace both simplicity and complexity. our offerings welcome beginners with intuitive basics while offering depths for masters to explore. simple to start, rich with potential, they grow alongside you.

-our tools adapt and grow with you, like musical instruments. whether beginner or master, they flex to your needs - me, you, or santana, the guitar remains the same guitar.
+our approach adapts and grows with you, like a well-designed tool. whether beginner or master, it flexes to your needs.

-- adaptive mastery: like water, we shape our tools to be simple to start yet infinitely deep
+- adaptive mastery: like water, we shape our offerings to be simple to start yet infinitely deep
-- continuous growth: the path of mastery has no end, our tools grow with you
+- continuous growth: the path of mastery has no end, our approach grows with you
 - meta-creativity: we shape not just work, but the very way we create

 #### open

-we believe in radical transparency. our open source approach extends beyond code to knowledge sharing and collaborative creation. we see creativity as an ongoing dialogue.
+we believe in radical transparency. our open approach extends beyond code to knowledge sharing and collaborative creation. we see creativity as an ongoing dialogue.

 - open exchange: ideas multiply when shared freely
 - community synergy: we grow stronger together, supporting each other